sylhare/sylhare.github.io/_posts/2020-02-07-Get-started-with-Kafka.md

 Those `partitions` are on one or multiple `brokers`, which are used for resilience, because if one `broker` goes done the messages written / read on the `Topic` will still be able to be processed by other `brokers`.

-With no keys the messages or record will be sent to the partition using round robin.
+With no keys the messages or record will be sent to the partition using round-robin.
 If there is a key, it will use this key to define the partition example:
 ```
 5 partition, message with key = 7 -> <key> mod( <partition> ) = 2
 > Which mean message of key 7 will go to partition 2 in this case.